galkinvv/galkinvv.github.io/displays/EDIDModToFixDualLink/README.md

   * Carefully select display to avoid flashing the wrong one, press "Read EDID"
   * Press "Save file...", save backup
   * Press "Load file...", agree if asked, press "Write EDID"
   * Intel GPUs are NOT supported for writing EDID.
-But they workd fine with already modded, so use another PC for modding or use Linux writer (below)
+But they work fine with already modded, so use another PC for modding or use Linux writer (below)
 * Linux + AMD/NVIDIA/Intel: Use edid-checked-writer from https://github.com/galkinvv/edid-checked-writer (see manual there)

 Possible outcomes:

-* If the software succeeds all done!
+* If the software succeeds, all done!
-* If the software reports that device is write-protected - you will need trivial extra device (the video signal is passing through) - the so called "HDMI lock emulator" in the role of writeable-EDID-injector between signal source and HDMI cable.
+* If the software reports that device is write-protected - you will need a trivial extra device (the video signal is passing through) - the so called "HDMI lock emulator" in the role of writeable-EDID-injector between signal source and HDMI cable.
 Cheapest one is in a picture below (no need to disassemble it, internals shown below just for reference).
 Write EDID into it and always use the monitor with this emulator.